 Helloooo, and welcome!
-Though I can hardly believe it, next year will mark 30 years since Mrs. Doubtfire was released in theatres.
+Though I can hardly believe it, it’s been 30 years since Mrs. Doubtfire was released in theatres.

 To this day it remains a firm favorite movie of mine and millions of others around the world.